 An electrocardiogram, or EKG, is one of the most commonly used cardiac diagnostic procedures — and for good reason.
-This simple, noninvasive test gives Adam Reynolds, MD, and Prasad Maddukuri, MD, FACC, MRCP, a range of key information about your heart, helping them keep your heart in top health.
+This simple, noninvasive test gives Prasad Maddukuri, MD, FACC, MRCP, Saleem H. Mallick, MD, FACC, and Larry Moore, MD, FACC, a range of key information about your heart, helping to keep your heart in top health.
 Whether you’ve been told you need an EKG or you just want to learn more about this powerful tool, call Sunnyvale Cardiology in Sunnyvale, Texas, or schedule your appointment online.

 An electrocardiogram — often called an EKG or ECG for short — is a test that monitors your heart’s electrical signals.
 When you see heart rate readouts on monitors in hospital rooms, those readouts are often captured via EKG.

 Electrodes attached to your chest gather data from the EKG.
 These are small, sticky pads that are simply applied to your chest like stickers.
 In some EKGs, the electrodes will also be applied to your limbs.
 Most EKGs take just minutes.
-The electrodes record your heart’s activity during that time, and Dr. Maddukuri and Dr. Reynolds use that information for a wide range of purposes.
+The electrodes record your heart’s activity during that time, and Dr. Maddukuri, Dr. Mallick, and Dr. Moore use that information for a wide range of purposes.

 An electrocardiogram is a versatile tool.
 It shows whether your heart is getting enough oxygen and if it’s beating at a regular rhythm.
-Dr. Reynolds and Dr. Maddukuri use this data to determine:
+Dr. Maddukuri, Dr. Mallick, and Dr. Moore use this data to determine: